tangle-network/relayer/README.md

 4. failing tests will keep retry before giving up, up to 5 times.
 To disable that use `yarn test --retries=0`.
 5. You can combine all the tips above together, for more options see [here](https://mochajs.org/#command-line-usage)

-For the Substrate Mixer test, you can connect to your local chain manually by:
+For the Substrate test, you can connect to your local chain manually by:

 1. Specifying the Alice node ports such as: